Updated: 02/23/2019 | February 23, 2019

 The first idea I suggested was to live a year in Australia.
 I have friends there, and I found that we could enroll our kids in Australian public school for a modest amount of money.
 Dani didn’t say no, but she wasn’t excited about the idea.
 She thought living in Australia would be too similar to living in the U.S. So we tried to expand our thinking.

 One day, we found a Canadian family, the Carlsons, who took a round the world trip in 2001.
 We read their web site, then emailed them.
 Five years after the Carlsons returned home, they were all doing well and considered their trip around the world to be a life-changing experience.

 One day Dani came running in my office (I work at home) and told me to turn on Oprah.
 Dani rarely watches daytime TV, but happened to have it on that day.
 When I tuned in I saw why Dani was so excited.
 Oprah was doing a satellite interview with the Andrus Family of Atlanta, Georgia, from the top of Table Mountain in Capetown, South Africa.

-I immediately went to their blog, Six in the World, and read every word.
-I think that’s the moment I knew our family could do a round the world trip too.
+I immediately went to their blog and read every word.
+I think that’s the moment I knew our family could do a round-the-world trip too.

 Still, we all knew it was the chance of a lifetime.

 [Dani] Telling our families was, without a doubt, the most difficult part.
 For our parents, the idea was so far from their realm of experience.
 They had no way to comprehend what we were doing.
 Still, once they got over the initial shock, our families have been supportive.